Mar 10, 2026

 What We're Actually Seeing in the Market Right Now

-A few things we've noticed over the past twelve months that we think are worth saying out loud.
+A few things we've noticed over the past twelve months that are worth saying out loud.

 The AI washing problem is worse than most people admit.
 Agencies and platforms are claiming AI capabilities that, on closer inspection, amount to a GPT API call sitting behind a chat interface.
-Real AI integration — the kind that changes user retention numbers and business metrics — requires architectural thinking, not API calls.
+Real AI integration, the kind that changes user retention numbers and business metrics, requires architectural thinking.
 When you're evaluating a development partner, ask specific questions.
 What AI models are you using?
 How are they trained or fine-tuned for our use case?
 How does the AI improve over time?
 If the answers are vague, that tells you something.

 Compliance is only getting more complex.
 GDPR was the beginning, not the peak.
 Regulatory requirements around data handling, AI transparency, and user privacy are increasing across every industry.
 The companies building compliance in from the architecture stage are fine.
 The ones planning to "add it later" are storing up a very expensive problem.

 Users' patience has genuinely hit a floor.
 App Store reviews in 2026 are brutal.
-Users who encounter a slow load time, a confusing flow, or a crash don't send feedback — they leave a one-star review and delete the app.
-The margin for poor quality is essentially zero.
+Users who encounter a slow load time, a confusing flow, or a crash don't send feedback.
+They leave a one-star review and delete the app.
 This is partly why AI-assisted QA and automated testing have become non-negotiable on serious projects.

 The fastest-growing apps update weekly.
 The companies winning in the App Store aren't the ones that launched the best version one.
 They're the ones iterating fastest, based on real user data, making small improvements every week.
 Build your app with that cadence in mind from the start.